 What steps do I take to close my street for a Block Party?

 The City of Portland requires that you get a permit to close your street.
 These permits are issued without charge by the Portland Bureau of Transportation.
-Applications are available online.
+Information and applications in English, Spanish, Vietnamese Russian, Mandarin, and Somali are available online.

 Amplified Music at a Block Party?